What Is Geocaching?

 For poking into dark cache-hiding places, bring a trekking pole or hiking stick and a flashlight.
 Lastly, you will want to sign the logbook in the cache to prove you found it, so don't forget to bring a pen.

 Safety tip: Be aware of your surroundings.
 Take your eyes off of the GPS occasionally so you don't fall down a hill (or worse).

 Most GPS units are accurate to within 20 feet, so when you are closer than this to the cache, it really can't tell you much more.
-At this point you should put it away and just start looking in the obvious places.
+At this point you should put it away and start looking.